 Certifications are a great way to simplify shopping.
 They provide a verified seal of approval that gains our trust because someone has already vetted something for us.
 There’s nothing inherently wrong with certifications; many of them open up new, more valuable markets, and we have some of them.
 But certifications often fail to realize the needs of micro-economies, especially when it comes to farmgate price.

 As a chocolate maker, we strive to be a good partner to cacao producers we work with.
 This means understanding the individual needs of every community we work with.
-We find that the Fair Trade minimum is too low and doesn’t provide enough protection from market fluctuations.
+We find that the Fair Trade purchase price minimum is too low and doesn’t provide enough protection from market fluctuations.
 This is why we focus on price stability and transparency.

 This is why we focus on price stability: it allows our producer partners to rely on us as a reliable buyer year after year, improving their quality of life.